Top 50 advertising and marketing agencies

-Awards for TMW are for their direct and interactive marketing as you would expect as they pitch themselves as an 'Intelligence Influence Agency'.
-TMW are ranked in the top 10 of Marketing's direct leagues and gets a respectable 7 out of 10 in Campaign's School Reports (an article that refers to the agency's Intelligent Influence positioning – a sophisticated approach to engaging consumers with brands).
-Not the biggest player on this list, but still worth a look if your after a specialist.
+TMW pitch themselves as an 'Intelligence Influence Agency' and have won a heap of awards for their direct / interactive marketing, they are ranked highly by Marketing's direct leagues and are respected in Campaign's School Reports (an article that refers to the agency's Intelligent Influence positioning – a sophisticated approach to engaging consumers with brands).
+Not the biggest player on this list but still worth a look if your after a specialist.

 Do clients want a universal agency in these multi faceted times?
-Well, UM are back on the Ad Age Agency 'A' List as the 'Comeback Agency of the Year', so it seems they do.
-The worldwide group is multi award winning, and so is the UK arm with Marketing Week Engage Awards, NMA Effectiveness Awards and Marketing Society Awards for Excellence under it's agency belt, so all looking good.
+Well, UMWW are back on the Ad Age Agency 'A' List as the 'Comeback Agency of the Year' back in 2011, so it seems they are trying.
+The worldwide group is multi award winning, and so is the UK arm with a recent Cannes Lion in 2013, a Gold and a Grand Prix at the Drum Marketing Awards 2013, Campaign Media Awards, Marketing Week Engage Awards, NMA Effectiveness Awards and Marketing Society Awards for Excellence under it's agency belt, so all looking good for the future.

 So what makes VCCP so special?
-You only have to look at their work to find out why, they are the creative genius behind 'compare the meerkat.com', have moved O2 from 3rd to 1st in the UK market with half the media spend of it's competitors, developed the Wallace and Gromit adverts for npower and their latest offering is a funny tongue-in-cheek campaign for Coors Beer starring legend Jean-Claude Van Damme
+You only have to look at their work to find out why, they are the creative genius behind 'compare the meerkat.com', developed the 'Be More Dog Campaign for O2 and the funny tongue-in-cheek campaign for Coors Beer starring legend Jean-Claude Van Damme.

 Today's big buzz words are 'social media' and there are a crop of companies popping up that promise to help you 'the marketer' with advice and business returns.
 As far as I can tell the only decent specialist out there are a company called 'We Are Social' as they have a raft of social media awards from the leading digital awarding panels.

-'We are Social' is a new kind of agency that combines an understanding of social media with digital, PR, and marketing that is entirely focused on innovative, creative and effective social media marketing communications.
-Their award wins are all the more promising as the agency has only been going since 2008.
-Social class themselves as a conversations agency but as we know, conversations between people are nothing new, they help to define what it means to be human.
+'We are Social' is a new kind of agency that combines an understanding of social media with Digital, PR, and Marketing that is entirely focused on innovative, creative and effective social media marketing communications.
+Their awards list is massive which is especially amazing considering the agency has only been going 6 years.
+We Are Social class themselves as a conversations agency but as we know, conversations between people are nothing new – they have just refined it in the digital sphere.

-I'm totally happy to end this article with an agency that is as good, if not better than the one that it began with, making a nice set of bookends so to speak (quite lucky considering this article is alphabetical).
+I'm totally happy to end this article with an agency that is as good as the one that it began with, making a nice set of bookends so to speak (quite lucky considering this article is alphabetical).

-Weiden & Kennedy are simply a superb creatively-led agency, their integrated advertising and marketing campaigns are ones that we all know, from the multi-award winning Honda 'Power of Dreams' concepts (Campaign Magazine awarded Wieden + Kennedy London 'Campaign of the Decade' for it) to the hilarious series of adverts for Cravendale Milk or the campaigns for Nike, Nokia and Lurpak.
+Weiden & Kennedy are simply a superb creatively-led agency, their integrated advertising and marketing campaigns are ones that we all know, from the multi-award winning Honda 'Power of Dreams' and 'Cog' concepts (Campaign Magazine awarded Wieden + Kennedy London 'Campaign of the Decade' for it) to the hilarious series of adverts for Cravendale Milk, the 'Just Do It' campaigns for Nike, the tiny dancing horse for Three.

 W+K are the world's only independent full-service, creatively driven global advertising agency, they turn brands into stronger brands by making them represent a meaningful emotional feeling, a brand can gain fans and not just consumers.
 They believe the powerful brands become leaders, not followers – reinventing themselves as fast (or often faster) than their consumers.
 The most effective brands are provocative – they change people’s minds and disrupt the market place, changing consumer culture.